dilpreetbadhan/PowerBI-Healthcare-project/README.md

 4. Geographic trends reveal higher discharges in urban states compared to rural ones.

 ## **How to Open the Project**
-1. Download the `.pbix` file from this repository.
+1. Download the `Healthcare_Analysis.pbix` file from this repository.
 2. Open the file in **Power BI Desktop**.
 3. Interact with the dashboard using slicers to explore specific insights.